PX4/PX4-user_guide/en/flight_controller/pixhawk6x-rt.md

 Inside the Pixhawk®​ 6X-RT, you can find an NXP i.mx RT1176, paired with sensor technology from Bosch®​​, InvenSense®​,​ giving you flexibility and reliability for controlling any autonomous vehicle, suitable for both academic and commercial applications.

 The Pixhawk® 6X-RT's i.mx RT1176 Crossover dual-core MCU contain an Arm® Cortex®-M7 core running up to 1GHz and Arm® Cortex®-M4 core running up to 400MHz, has 2MB SRAM and external XIP Flash with 64MB.
 The PX4 Autopilot takes advantage of the increased power and RAM.
-Thanks to the updated processing power, developers can be more productive and efficient with their development work, allowing for complex algorithms and models.
+Thanks to the increased processing power, developers can be more productive and efficient with their development work, allowing for complex algorithms and models.

 The FMUv6X open standard includes high-performance, low-noise IMUs on board, designed for better stabilization.
 Triple redundant IMU & double redundant barometer on separate buses.
-When the PX4 Autopilot detects a sensor failure, the system seamlessly switches to another to maintain flight control reliability.
+When PX4 detects a sensor failure, the system seamlessly switches to another to maintain flight control reliability.

 An independent LDO powers every sensor set with independent power control.
 A vibration isolation System to filter out high-frequency vibration and reduce noise to ensure accurate readings, allowing vehicles to reach better overall flight performances.